manojgudi/senml_yang_draft/draft.md

     Unit, modeled as string.

 * leaves v,vs,vb,vd:
-    Value, Value String, Value Boolean and Value Data, modelled as a choice type as exactly one field must appear unless there is a sum field, in which case it is allowed to have no value fields.
+    Value, Value String, Value Boolean and Value Data, modeled as a choice type as exactly one field must appear unless there is a sum field, in which case it is allowed to have no value fields.
 * s:
     Sum, mapped as a decimal64 with 5 digit precision.
 * t:
     Time, mapped as a decimal64 with 5 digit precision.
-It is optional in SenML to provide time value.
-However, time leaf is mandatory in YANG if measurement lists are used as it modeled as the key for the measurements.
+Although it is optional in SenML to provide time but for this YANG model, it is mandatory-leaf if measurement lists are used as time is the key for the measurements list (e).
 * ut:
     Update Time, mapped as a decimal64 with 5 digit precision.
 * list e:
     SenML measurement lists, labeled here as "e" (events) is mapped as a list type in YANG with constraint on time (t) as the key.
-Thus, t becomes a mandatory leaf in record as a YANG list must have a key.
+Thus, t has to be present and unique in the measurement lists.

 # YANG Model for SenML: Implementation